Mersey-class lifeboat

-Mersey-class lifeboats are all-weather lifeboats operated by the Royal National Lifeboat Institution (RNLI) from stations around the coasts of Great Britain and Ireland.
-They are capable of operating at up to 17 kn and can be launched from a carriage.
+Mersey-class lifeboats are All-weather lifeboats operated by the Royal National Lifeboat Institution (RNLI).
+Introduced in 1988, 38 of this class of lifeboat would come to operate from stations around the coasts of Great Britain and Ireland, but as of October 2025, only two remain on service.
+Four former RNLI Mersey-class boats are in service overseas, three operated by ADES Uruguay, and one by Bote Salvavidas de Valparaiso in Chile.
+They are capable of operating at up to 17 kn and can be launched from a carriage or by slipway.

 The class name comes from the River Mersey which flows into the Irish Sea in north west England.